Py-Kat/py-space-api/README.md

 client = NASAClient(timeout_print=True)
 ```

-These will look something like
+The prints will appear as
-so:
+such:

 ```
 console